 Fortunately, lattice degeneration is not highly progressive.
 If you maintain regular visits to the eye clinic and undergo dilated fundus examinations, you should not need any treatment.

 Treatment will be necessary in more severe cases where a retinal tear or detachment occurs.

-If you experience a retinal detachment and do not seek immediate care, you face the risk of permanent vision loss.
+If you experience a retinal detachment and do not seek immediate care, you risk permanent vision loss.

-If you maintain regular visits to the eye clinic, you can ensure proper monitoring of the condition and minimize the risk of serious eye-related complications.
+If you maintain regular visits to the eye clinic, you can ensure proper monitoring of the condition.
+This minimizes the risk of serious eye-related complications.

-No. It cannot.
 However, your ophthalmologist may consider a preventive surgical approach to strengthen specific areas of the peripheral retina.

-No. It cannot.
 Other factors like age or lattice degeneration increase the risk of retinal detachment.

 In this article